 At mathlearningcenter.org, using the break pieces and join pieces button you can show students that you can combine some pieces to make the next larger place value or break apart pieces to make the next smaller place value.
 By understanding the actual value of the decimal to different place values, adding and subtracting decimals becomes a whole lot easier.
 This shows students why it is so important to line up the decimals when they are using the algorithm.

-I have been teaching decimals this way since this year has started and I find that it is really helpful, especially when teaching multiplying and dividing decimals, which I will definitely be sharing about in a later post!
+I have been teaching decimals this way since this year has started and I find that it is really helpful.
 The biggest misconception I find is that students will say what digit is in what place value, but not fully understand what it means.
-Everyday during the decimals unit, I remind students that 1 whole = 10 tenths = 100 hundredths, and so on to the point where they understand where the decimal name comes from.
+Every day during the decimals unit, I remind students that 1 whole = 10 tenths = 100 hundredths, and so on to the point where they understand where the decimal name comes from.